karishma-battina/gitops-argocd/README.md

-# gitops-k8s-cluster
+# gitops-argocd

-Set up a Kubernetes cluster managed through a GitOps workflow.
+Set up a Kubernetes deployment in Azure managed through a GitOps workflow.